 While there were no typical tourist sites directly along the road, I did see a traditional thatched roof cottage and stopped many times to admire the lovely vistas while wishing I lived in such a peaceful location.

 At the junction of Cottage Road and the lower road that runs along the north coast, I came to a cove with a small, white sand beach.

 Kilmurvey Beach was nothing more than a photo op for me, but it might be a good place to go for a swim since it doesn’t have the strong currents that other beaches on Inishmore have.

 Dún Aengus Fort (Dún Aonghasa)

 About 30 minutes after leaving the pier I arrived at Dún Aengus fort, the most popular tourist site on Inishmore.

-Dún Aengus fort is one of three prehistoric fortresses in Inishmore, all which are believed to be around 2000 years old.
+Dún Aengus is one of four prehistoric fortresses in Inishmore, all which date from the late Bronze Age (1100 BC) to the Iron Age.

 The fort stands guard at the edge of 100 metre high cliff, its semi-circular dry stone walls running right up to a sheer drop to the ocean below.

 There’s no wall at the cliff’s edge allowing for wide-open views of the Atlantic Ocean.
 There’s no safety barrier either and some daring people were sitting dangling their feet over the edge.
 It made me nervous just looking at them!